dianasolangel/dianasolangel.github.io/README.md

 ## Education

 - **Master's degree in scientific computing and mathematics of information**, University of Strasbourg, 2024
-  - **Artificial Intelligence and Machine Learning:**
   - Data processing and mining: Regression, Classification, Ensemble learning, Random forests, Time series, PCA.
   - Deep learning: CNNs, RNNs, Attention, Development of chatbots with transformers, Computer Vision.
   - Database management and analysis (SQL, Python).

 - **Bachelor’s degree in Mathematics**, University of Caen-Normandy, 2022
   - Fundamental notions in mathematics and its fields of application (Computer Science, Data Analysis, Statistics and Physics).